djmorris7/djmorris7.github.io/_pages/teaching.md

 I am a lecturer in the School of Mathematical Sciences at Adelaide University.

-In semester 2 of 2026 I will be coordinating:
+In semester 2 of 2026 I am the course coordinator for:

 - [Computational Statistics](https://adelaide.edu.au/study/courses/stat-3006/)
 - [Multi-Source Data Analytics](https://adelaide.edu.au/study/courses/comp-5030/)